 CRKT Drifter EDC Folding Pocket Knife

 The Drifter series knives from CRKT are high-quality and priced perfect for those wanting to expand their EDC collection with long-lasting knives.
-These are so cheap in fact, you can buy multiples and stash them in all of your bags and vehicle.
+These folding knives are affordable enough that it won’t break the bank.
+In fact, you can buy multiples and stash them in all of your bags and vehicle.
 Drop point blade with a gray titanium nitride finish – this EDC knife is no slacker!
 Razor-sharp with a thumb stud opening for quick access, the Drifter is the type of blade you can get a lot of use out of and it will still be sharp when you need it.
 Tough G10 handles for heavy-duty work and they have great traction so your hand won’t slip when using it in inclement weather.
 The blade can easily be customized with a logo or name to add a personal touch.
-A great everyday carry knife for under $25.
+You can open and close it quickly and it’s easy to sharpen.

 Spyderco Grasshopper Folding Knife